Skip to main content

 Graduates from a university of applied sciences

-Students with a degree from other universities of applied sciences (Dutch HBO or international equivalent) in a related field can gain access to the master’s programme upon successful completion of a one-semester pre-master’s programme.
+Students with a degree from universities of applied sciences (Dutch HBO or international equivalent) in a related field could gain access to the master’s programme upon successful completion of a one-semester pre-master’s programme.

-In case of deficiencies in your prior knowledge, the Board of Admissions may offer you a one-semester pre-master programme at the Department of Advanced Computing Sciences.
-If you complete the pre-master successfully in one semester, you qualify directly for admission to the master’s programme.
+You can follow this pre-master if you have minor deficiencies in your prior knowledge.
+The Board of Admissions may then offer you a one-semester pre-master programme at the Department of Advanced Computing Sciences.
+If you complete the pre-master successfully in one semester, you qualify for admission to the master’s programme.

-The pre-master programme is tailor-made based on your previous knowledge and skills.
+The pre-master programme will be tailor-made based on your previous knowledge and skills.
 For more information, please contact dacs-admissions@maastrichtuniversity.nl.

 For applicants with a non-EEA diploma it is not possible to apply for our premaster's programmes directly.
 You will have to apply for one of our regular master's programmes first (to be found in Studielink with the ‘transnationale Universiteit Limburg’).
 If your credentials and previous education are insufficient to qualify for direct admission into one of our master's programmes, the Board of Admissions will determine whether a pre-master programme can be offered.